Axnjr/SEM7/GameTheory.md

 ## Subgame Perfect Nash Equilibrium (SPNE)
 A subgame perfect Nash equilibrium is a refinement of Nash equilibrium applicable to extensive form games.
 It ensures that players’ strategies constitute a Nash equilibrium in every subgame of the original game.
 This concept is crucial because it eliminates non-credible threats and ensures rational behavior at every stage of the game.

+# 3. A normal form game:
+is a way to represent strategic interactions among players where each player’s strategies and payoffs are outlined in a matrix format.
+This representation is particularly useful for analyzing games where players make decisions simultaneously.

+ex: `Matching Pennies`
+Two players simultaneously place a penny on the table.
+Each player can choose Heads or Tails.
+The payoffs are:
+> Table

+    Player 2: Heads	Player 2: Tails
+    Player 1: Heads	(1, -1)	(-1, 1)
+    Player 1: Tails	(-1, 1)	(1, -1)

+- If the pennies match, Player 1 wins (+1) and Player 2 loses (-1).
+- If the pennies do not match, Player 2 wins (+1) and Player 1 loses (-1).